ita-social-projects/horondi_client_fe/README.md

 ### Chat.

-For run Facebook chat on your site you need two variables - FACEBOOK_PAGE_ID and FACEBOOK_APP_ID and write them in 'src -> containers -> chat -> chat.js' file.
+For run Facebook chat on your site you need two variables - pageId and appId and write them in 'src -> configs -> index and find a variable CHAT_FACEBOOK_DATA.

 1. FACEBOOK_PAGE_ID.
    You can find your page ID in menu under your avatar, button 'about' or 'more -> about'.